Potter leads No. 12 Wisconsin past No. 23 Louisville 85-48

 The Badgers gained control early with 16 consecutive points, capping the run at 25-4 when Davison was fouled on a 3-pointer and added the free throw.

-Louisville, which started two freshmen and three sophomores, went almost nine minutes without scoring, missing 11 shots and committing six turnovers over that span.
+Louisville, which started two freshmen and three sophomores, went almost nine minutes without scoring, missing 11 shots and committing six turnovers over that span, and obviously missed Jones.

+''He changes our team,'' Mack said. ''The ball-handling responsibilities don't solely fall on him.
+It's not going to make up whatever the deficit was.
+It is what it is.
+Those are the cards we're dealt.
+Had we fought and done the things early in the game to give ourselves a chance going into halftime, then maybe the game's different.''

 Wisconsin relied on its 3-point shooting to extend the lead to 44-18 at the half.
 D'Mitirk Trice put the Badgers up 6-0 with a pair of 3-pointers.
 Wisconsin finished the half 10 of 17 beyond the arc, including three each by Trice and Davison.